sjdv1982/seamless/README.md

 ### Installation under Singularity

+TODO: update!
+minimal:
+Singularity: jobless commands...

 **NOTE: this is EXPERIMENTAL.** The main application for this is to run Seamless transformations and database adapters in an HPC environment.
 Launching e.g. Jupyter or Docker under Singularity is unlikely to work.

 ```
 wget https://raw.githubusercontent.com/sjdv1982/seamless/master/docker/seamless-simple/Singularity  # or download it manually
-sudo singularity build seamless.simg Singularity
+sudo singularity build seamless.sif Singularity
 ```

-A bash shell in a new Seamless container can then be started using e.g. `singularity run -c --cleanenv seamless.simg`.
+A bash shell in a new Seamless container can then be started using e.g. `singularity run -c --cleanenv seamless.sif`.
 If you run without `-c`, be sure to do `export PATH=/opt/conda/bin:$PATH` as the first command.